 We are constantly monitoring the UK’s Foreign & Commonwealth Office (FCO), and are in constant communications with ABTA and the local health authorities at our destinations.
 We will respond to any advice by FCO (or foreign government agencies) against non-essential travel to your destination.
 We will contact you as soon as it is clear that we won’t be able to operate your holiday.
 However, the unpredictable nature of Coronavirus may mean that decisions about cancelling or changing your holiday may take place just a few days before your departure.

-What Happens if I Decide to Cancel My Trip?
+What Happens if I decide to cancel my trip?

 If you decide not to travel and choose to cancel your holiday then our usual cancellation terms apply.
 We advise that you contact your travel insurance provider in advance to check your terms for cancellation.
+Due to the Covid 19 pandemic certain insurance companies are not providing cover even with FCO advice against travel being in place.
+Premiums are slightly higher or your MTB Holiday but reasonable.

 Will I be covered by my travel insurance if I decide to cancel?